(This post was updated on May 2020)

 If you accept our offer, fantastic!
 We agree on a start date, and that's that.

-And, in the past, this is where the hiring process ended.
+In the past, this is where the hiring process ended.
 And it was then up to that person's line manager to determine what came after.

-Which worked for a while.
+This worked for a while.